iama3191/js-prs/README.md

 -Scissors cuts paper
 -Paper covers rock

+## Objective of the project

+This project is for practicing my skills in javascript, this was an exercise from Odin Projects.

+## Future improvements

+- a help button: when the user clicks, it will show the rules.

+- choose your level: It Will show three options, and each level, will have a new variable.

+  - beginner: rock, paper, scissors.
+  - intermediate: rock, paper, scissors, lizard.
+  - advanced: rock, paper, scissors, lizard, spock.

 ## ICONS FOR THE GAME

 From the fontawesome page.
 Using the new version 6.0